 However, you must note that some of their features overlap, which is not a bad thing since it contributes to a defense-in-depth security strategy.

-Endpoint and Network Security in Tandem
+Security in Tandem: Endpoint and Network

 Here are some comparisons to help you understand both endpoint security and network security:

-Architectural Differences of Endpoint and Network Security
+Architectural Differences Between Endpoint and Security

 Endpoint security, as the name suggests, is used directly on endpoints, while network security tools are used to protect your users and data against threats crossing your corporate network.